knah/VRCMods/README.md

  * Force auto resolution - removes mirror resolution limits set by world maker.
 Off by default.
  * Mirror MSAA - changes MSAA specifically for mirrors.
 Valid values are 0 (same as main camera), 1, 2, 4 and 8.
 Lower MSAA may lead to "shimmering" and jaggies, especially in VR.

-## NoSteamAtAll
-Makes the game unable to access Steam.
-At all.
-This prevents it from getting your SteamID, which means that it won't get sent to everyone in the instance.
-No more assholes taking a peek at your Steam profile!
-**This will also make you unable to log in via Steam.** Additionally, you may experience different voice quality.
-Nothing too bad though, it would be the same as what Oculus Store users get.

 ## ParticleAndBoneLimiterSettings
 This mod provides an UI for changing VRChat's built-in dynamic bone and particle limiter settings.
 Refer to VRChat docs [for particle limiter](https://docs.vrchat.com/docs/avatar-particle-system-limits#particle-limiter-configuration-description) and [for dynamic bone limiter](https://docs.vrchat.com/docs/avatar-dynamic-bone-limits) for a detailed description of what these settings do.
 Changing these settings should not require game restart.
 Requires UIExpansionKit.
 Settings are placed into the Mod Settings menu.

-## RuntimeGraphicsSettings
-A mod to allow tweaking some graphics settings at runtime to get those extra few frames.
-If only VRCTools supported editing integer values at runtime...

-Settings description:
- * -1 on integer settings means "don't change the default value"
- * MSAALevel - multi-sampled anti-aliasing level.
-Valid values are 2, 4 and 8
- * AllowMSAA - toggle MSAA at runtime
- * AnisotropicFiltering - texture anisotropic filtering
- * RealtimeShadows - allow realtime shadows
- * SoftShadows - use soft shadows if shadows are enabled.
-Soft shadows are more expensive.
- * PixelLights - maximum amount of pixel lights that can affect an object
- * Texture decimation - Reduces texture resolution by 2^(this setting).
-A value of 0 means full-resolution textures, a value of 1 means half-res, 2 would be quarter res, and so on.
- * GraphicsTier - Unity Graphics Hardware Tier.
-Valid values are 1, 2 and 3.
-Only affects shaders loaded after it was changed.
-Probably of questionable value in VRChat, as custom shaders rarely support this setting.

 ## SparkleBeGone
 This mod allows removing start and end sparkles from VR laser pointers, as well as recoloring them.
 It will do nothing on desktop.
 Settings are fairly self-explanatory.

 ## True Shader Anticrash
 This mod prevents practically all known shader crashes.
 Note that it can affect how stuff looks as it rewrites shader code to be non-crashy.
 Setting changes require world rejoin to reload shaders.